tjw-lint/eslint-config-tjw-jest/README.md

 Rule to enforce writing test names in the style of classic prose using the "active voice".

 Most instances of the Passive Voice used in tests starting with "Should" **can be automatically fixed**.
-For example, all the following passive voices would become the displayed active voice alternative.
+For example, all the following passive voices would become the displayed active voice alternative automatically.

 Passive voice                | Active voice
 :--                          | :--